 Thinking of moving to Munich?
 Our city guide to the Bavarian capital lays out everything you need to know for living in Munich.

 Munich is a city of tradition, wealth, and of course beer.
 Occasionally it’s called the northernmost city of Italy.
 The first thoughts of Germany typically draw ideas of beer, pretzels, festivals, and lederhosen, although these things are most common to the state of Bavaria, where Munich is the capital.

 Not only is Munich a great tourist destination, it’s also a popular place for expats from a wide array of industries.
-These include automotive, high-tech technology and electronics, film-making, and finance.
+These include automotive, high-tech technology and electronics, film-making, as well as finance.
 It truly is a ‘laptops and lederhosen’ economy.

 This guide, sponsored by Munich International School, sets out everything you need to know about Munich, including the following sections: